There are some moments in parenthood you just know you’ll remember.

 Last night, we heard the thud and the pitter-patter and then… nothing.
 We both hopped up to confirm what our suspicions suspected: She got up—by herself!—to go to the bathroom.

 Now again, this may sound very ordinary.
 Like, if you have to pee, you go to the bathroom, right?
 But you’re not born knowing how to do that.
 One needs to learn.
-And so, we’ve been in the process of helping our daughter wake up through the night to go to the bathroom so that we could ditch the nighttime diaper and eliminate accidents through the night.
-Each night we’ve been waking her up and placing her on the toilet letting her know it was time to pee.
-She’d go, we’d tuck her back into bed, and then we’d be off to sleep ourselves.
+And so, we’ve been in the process of helping them wake up through the night to go to the bathroom so that we could ditch the nighttime diaper and eliminate accidents through the night.
+Each night we’ve been waking our kiddo up and letting them know it was time to pee.
+Then, back to bed, and off to bed ourselves.

-But last night, she didn’t need the assist!
-And while it seems simple, I can’t tell you how proud I was to look into the bathroom and see her sleepy self—cute little owl pjs, messy, curly bedhead and all—sitting on that toilet proud as a pickle.
+But last night, our cutie pie didn’t need the assist!
+And while it seems simple, I can’t tell you how proud I was to look into the bathroom and see that sleepy little toddler—cute little owl pjs, messy, curly bedhead and all—sitting on that toilet proud as a pickle.

 This is one of those in between moments.
 It’s not something I documented with a photo, but it is a feeling of pride that I filed away somewhere between what it feels like to hold an 18-month-old’s hand and what it feels like to have the whole family piled in your bed laughing on a Saturday morning.